As we end our 7th year of publishing, thanks for hanging in there with us!

 We're psyched to welcome bestselling author Tony Cohan to our pages, especially since he lives a five minute walk from where I am right now.
 He explores a part of Denmark that's got some edge: Bornholm.
 It has been many years since we featured Robert Reid's work and we're glad to have him back as "finds his donkey" in rural France.
 I contribute the third feature this month after hitting three of the best ski resorts in the USA, in what was once is sleeping mining town: Park City.

 Gillian Kendall reviews several new and noteworthy travel books this month, while Laurence Mitchell spins some world music from multiple continents.

-WIN SOME STUFF!
+WIN SOME GEAR!

 Looking for a travel story that appeared in a previous issue?
 Dive into the Perceptive Travel back issues where you can find everything that has appeared here since our debut.
 We have them categorized by region too, as in Europe Travel Stories or Canada and USA Travel Stories.

 If you're looking for writer's guidelines, want to reach our well-traveled readers through advertising, or have a suggestion or rant, see the Contact Us page.
 For some new material between issues, see the Perceptive Travel Blog.